wulechuan/bash-colorful-strings/README.md

 Using colors in bash strings is now made easier.

+Simply put, this little tool colorize some strings and print them out via the embedded `echo` command.

-This little tool supports classical ANSI colors.
+It supports classical ANSI colors.
 And you can use them either in foreground (text colors) or background, or both.

 It supports so-called _modern_ colors as well.